Line Flow based SLAM: Line Flow Its Formulation in SLAM

-\item \textbf{Line segment properties.} A line flow inherits the properties of line segments: a). reliable line segment directions; b). each line segment is observed as a set of pixels with similar gradient orientations; c). the gradient orientations are perpendicular to the line segment.
-Based on these properties, we can merge certain sub-segments when they have similar line directions (in Eq.~\eqref{eq:fusion}).
-We can guide line extraction by grouping similar gradient orientations (in Section~\ref{2D Correction}). \end{enumerate}
+\item \textbf{Line segment properties.} Each line in a line flow inherits the properties of line segments; a) each has a unique direction, b) each line segment is observed as a set of pixels with similar gradient orientations, and c) the gradient orientations are perpendicular to the line segment.
+Based on these properties, we can merge nearby subsegments with similar line directions (in Eq.~\eqref{eq:fusion}) and guide line extraction by grouping similar gradient orientations (in Section~\ref{2D Correction}). \end{enumerate}

-We show how to build line flows using coherence in Fig.~\ref{fig:LineFlowModel}.
-Line segment extraction in single frames can give incorrect results due to occlusions, image blur, and noises.
-We consider the coherence of line segments in consecutive frames to partially solve this problem.
+We show how to build line flows using the spatial-temporal coherence in Fig.~\ref{fig:LineFlowModel}.
+It can be seen that the coherence of line segments in consecutive frames can help solve the incorrect observations in single frames that may be caused by occlusions, image blur, and noise.

 Finding reliable line segment correspondences is a prerequisite for successful triangulation.
-Traditional line-based SLAM methods only consider the correspondences of line segments in two frames based on line segment detection and matching results~\cite{Gomez-Ojeda2017,Pumarola2017,Zhang2015}.
-Unfortunately, finding reliable correspondences using detection and matching is very challenging because partial occlusions split a line into several segments; image noises lead to unstable line endpoints; visual artifacts bring about false-positive line segments; a scene with repetitive textures may cause severe matching ambiguities.
-Our line flow exploits spatial-temporal consistency to establish correspondences between sequential line segments for 2D line prediction, extraction, updating and matching.
+Existing line-based SLAM methods only consider the correspondences of line segments in two frames during line detection and matching~\cite{Gomez-Ojeda2017,Pumarola2017,Zhang2015}.
+Unfortunately, finding reliable correspondences in this way is very difficult because a) partial occlusions often split a line into fragments, b) image noise might lead to unstable line endpoints, c) visual artefacts generally bring about false-positive line segments, and d) a scene with repetitive textures may cause severe matching ambiguities.